bbauska/LFS170x/readme.md

 &nbsp;

 <h4>Blockchain - Let’s Cover the Basics</h4>
-In this section, we're gonna talk about what blockchain is:<br>
+In this section, we're gonna talk about what blockchain is:<br/>
 <ul>
 <li>a real simple introduction to the basic concepts and principles behind blockchain.</li>
 </ul>